Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

 - The Bears put up 71.8 points per game (55th in college basketball) last season while allowing 63.5 per contest (157th in college basketball).
 They had a +272 scoring differential and outscored opponents by 8.3 points per game.

-- Baylor posted 69.6 points per game last year in conference action, which was 2.2 fewer points per game than its overall average (71.8).
+- Baylor tallied 69.6 points per game last year in conference action, which was 2.2 fewer points per game than its overall average (71.8).

-- The Bears posted 73.1 points per game last season at home, which was 4.3 more points than they averaged in away games (68.8).
+- The Bears put up 73.1 points per game when playing at home last year, compared to 68.8 points per game on the road, a difference of 4.3 points per contest.

-- Defensively Baylor was better in home games last season, surrendering 57.3 points per game, compared to 68.7 in away games.
+- Baylor ceded 57.3 points per game last year in home games, which was 11.4 fewer points than it allowed on the road (68.7).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.